#4 – The holidays can make things worse.

 Make an appointment with your PCP immediately and discuss with her how to best management your SAD depression.

-SAD is not something to be taken lightly.
+Seasonal depression is not something to be taken lightly.
 Feeling depressed can have debilitating effects on your work and your life

 Fortunately, SAD is fairly easy to diagnose and treat.
 Take a look at the list above.
 Is this you?
 Awareness is a key step to figuring out what is going on with your moods and getting better.

 You can do it!
 You will be glad you did.